Learn How a Functional Nutritionist Can Help Your Gut Issues

 Bacterial, fungal, viral, or parasitic infections can trigger inflammation in the gut lining.

-Many medications, such as non-steroidal anti-inflammatory drugs (NSAIDs), birth control, antidepressants, and antibiotics often irritate the gut.
+Many medications, such as non-steroidal anti-inflammatory drugs (NSAIDs), birth control, antidepressants, and antibiotics often irritate and cause leaky gut.

 Exposure to pollutants and toxins can contribute to inflammation.